winterSteve25/Beanie/doc/features.md

 ## Attributes

-Markers in code used by the compiler or reflection API, similar to C# Attributes.
-They are denoted `[Attribute]` in Beanie

-They are NOT the same as Macros that are always denoted using `@`.
+Attributes in Beanie are markers that provide metadata to the compiler or reflection API, relevant at runtime.
+They do not modify code behavior directly.
+Denoted with `[Attribute]`.

 ## Macros

-Similar to rust macros, they are functions that are run during compile time that expands into more code.
+Macros are compile-time functions that transform code, similar to Rust macros.
+Denoted with `[@Macro]` when using on class, interface, union, enum, etc. Similar to rust's `#[derive()]` macro

 ```csharp
 import Beanie.Compiler;